dvruette/sd-webui-fabric/README.md

 # FABRIC Plugin for Stable Diffusion WebUI

 Alpha version of a plugin for [automatic1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-Expect bugs and rough edges and feel free to contribute if you know how to code.
+Expect bugs and rough edges and feel free to contribute if you know how fix them.

 📜 Paper: https://arxiv.org/abs/2307.10159